2014 LAURITZEN GARDENS PLANT SALE

 Shady Choice Hosta Society- Serves eastern Nebraska and western Iowa with growing tips, garden planning, idea exchange, plants and friendship.
 Displaying and selling hostas and providing information on growing hostas.

-UNL Extension Master Gardeners- Disseminates research based information on a range of subjects: gardening, lawn care, insects, wildlife, food and nutrition, food safety, water quality, composting and recycling.
+UNL Extension Master Gardeners- Disseminates research based information on a range of subjects- gardening, lawn care, insects, wildlife, food and nutrition, food safety, water quality, composting and recycling.
 Will provide an "Ask the Master Gardener" booth as well as sell plant tags.